openinfradev/app-serve-template/README.md

 # app-serve-template
-manifest templates for app-serving service
+Templates for app-serving service.
+This includes
+- Dockerfile template
+- Helm chart for user application